etherfi-protocol/smart-contracts/proposals/EFIP-8.md

 ## Summary

-EFIP-8 proposes to rescue the weEth held by the treasury contract, which lacks the functionality to transfer ERC20 tokens or upgrade the contract.
+EFIP-8 proposes to rescue the weEth held by the [ether.fi treasury contract](https://etherscan.io/address/0x6329004e903b7f420245e7af3f355186f2432466), which lacks the functionality to transfer ERC20 tokens or upgrade the contract.
 This can be achieved by upgrading the weEth contract to add a function that allows the owner to transfer the weEth out of the treasury contract and only the treasury contract.

 ## Motivation